OpenDataology/website/content/en/docs/external-add-ons/serving/tritoninferenceserver.md

 +++
 {{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
+This guide contains outdated information pertaining to OpenDataology 1.0.
+This guide needs to be updated for OpenDataology 1.1.
 {{% /alert %}}

-Kubeflow currently doesn't have a specific guide for NVIDIA Triton Inference Server.
+OpenDataology currently doesn't have a specific guide for NVIDIA Triton Inference Server.
 Note that Triton was previously known as the TensorRT Inference Server.
 See the [NVIDIA
 documentation](https://github.com/NVIDIA/triton-inference-server/tree/master/deploy/single_server)